CiscoSE/LTRPRG-1100/guide/LTRPRG-1100-02a3-Git-Ex2.md

 GitHub is a hosted service in the Cloud, but organizations might choose to install GitGub Enterprise on-premise.
 The process is the same regardless of which hosted solution you use.

-1. If you created a GitHub account, let's create a remote repository on GitHub and push your local repository to the server.
-If you did not create a GitHub account, then you may skip this step.
+If you created a GitHub account, let's create a remote repository on GitHub and push your local repository to the server.
+If you did not create a GitHub account, then you may skip ahead to the next page.

-    First, navigate to [Github](https://github.com/) `https://github.com/` and ensure you've logged in with the account you created earlier.
+1. First, navigate to [Github](https://github.com/) `https://github.com/` and ensure you've logged in with the account you created earlier.

     At the top right of the page, click the `+` and click `New Repository`.